What makes the invisible, visible and never forgets the past?

 CopyPaste just sits in the menu bar.
 It’s there if you need it at any time.
 You can also quit CopyPaste anytime by tapping first on the ‘CopyPaste menu’ then the ‘Admin menu’ and selecting the menu item ‘Quit’ at the bottom of the menu.
 Click on the center of the video below to see the menu which takes you to ‘Quit’ & also ‘Help’.

 In the Admin menu in above video is also a menu item for the Preferences for CopyPaste.
 Please to the Admin menu and select the Preferences and have a look at all the preferences.
-Hold off on changing anything there for now.
+Learn more before changing preferences.
 If you have a hotkey not work in CopyPaste it probably means another app is using it.
 We recommend changing or removing that hotkey from the other app so CopyPaste can use it.
+But there is a preference panel for changing HotKeys if you have to.

 All kinds of people use CopyPaste, from totally newbies on the computer, to experts.
 If you’re a beginner keep in mind you don’t have to learn everything at once.
 Launch CopyPaste and copy and paste as usual.
-Use the CopyPaste menu at first.
+Use the CopyPaste menu at first to access previous copies in the clip history.
 Over time learn the hotkeys.
 Take it a step at a time.
-Even just using the menu, in the beginning, will increase your productivity.
+Even just using the main CopyPaste menu, in the beginning, will increase your productivity.

 In this quick start you’ve learned that with CopyPaste installed, you can copy just as before but instead of being invisible each copy is remembered and displayed in a Clip History and can be viewed anytime.